FoxUSA/OpenNote/Doc/Build.md

 Once the `OpenNote` and `OpenNoteService-PHP` project have been cloned you need to build the projects To do so for the front end project
-- Run `npm install` to install all the needed development dependencies.
+- Run `npm install` to get the dev dependencies
-- Then, you need to run `grunt build` in `OpenNote/`(This runs bower install and builds the less css)
+- Then, you need to run `grunt build` in `OpenNote/`(This runs bower install and builds the less CSS)

 In the PHP service you will need too
-- You need to run `php ./composer.phar install -v` to install all the php dependencies and build the projects autoloading structure
+- You need to run `php ./composer.phar install -v` to install all the PHP dependencies and build the projects autoloading structure

-## Build Requirments
+## Build Requirements
 - npm
-- Bower
+- Bower `npm install -g bower`
-- Grunt
+- Grunt `npm install -g grunt-cli`
 - Composer

 ## Build